Wiki · Concept · Last reviewed August 12, 2026

 Data feedback loops.
 Usage data can improve ranking, targeting, recommendation, fraud detection, model quality, and product design.
 When a platform also controls the surface where behavior occurs, rivals may lack both users and the data needed to improve.

-Switching costs and lock-in.
-Contract terms, data egress fees, proprietary APIs, app review processes, identity systems, enterprise integrations, cloud architecture, and user habits can make exit expensive even when alternatives exist.
+Switching and multi-homing costs.
+Contract terms, committed-spend discounts, data egress fees, proprietary APIs, app review processes, identity systems, enterprise integrations, cloud architecture, and user habits can make exit or simultaneous use of rivals expensive even when alternatives exist.

 Bundling and ecosystem gravity.
-A platform can make an adjacent product feel free, safe, or inevitable by bundling it with office software, search, mobile operating systems, cloud contracts, developer credits, identity, security tooling, or compliance workflows.
+A platform can make an adjacent product appear cheaper, safer, or easier to adopt by bundling it with office software, search, mobile operating systems, cloud contracts, developer credits, identity, security tooling, or compliance workflows.

 Control of safety or trust gates.
 Security reviews, abuse controls, app-store rules, model access policies, content moderation, age checks, fraud detection, and privacy justifications can be legitimate.
 They can also become opaque gatekeeping unless the rules are proportionate, appealable, and applied without self-preference.